RENCI-NRIG/x-cite/theme2/SF100/linux-commandline-scripting.md

-# Linux, Commandline, and Scripting
+# Linux, Command Line, and Scripting

 The following notes assume that you are all set up to use your accounts on the CLASSE Linux systems.